djipco/webmidi/README.md

 ## Node.js Support

-WebMidi.js is currently not working in Node.js.
-It should be possible to make it work with the help of the [jazz-midi](https://www.npmjs.com/package/jazz-midi) npm module and of the [web-midi-api](https://www.npmjs.com/package/web-midi-api) npm module.
+WebMidi.js is not officially supported in Node.js.
+However, there is hope.
+I managed to get most parts of it working by using the [web-midi-api](https://www.npmjs.com/package/web-midi-api) npm module.
+Check out this [comment](https://github.com/cotejp/webmidi/issues/15#issuecomment-322020295) for more information.
 If anyone is interested in contributing, help would be more than welcome.

 ## Caveat Emptor